SkylineCommunications/dataminer-docs-connectors/connector/doc/Eutelsat_Path_Detection_Service_Protocol.md

 You can right-click the **DCM I/O Configuration** table to input information via the context menu.

+**Note:** When adding a new DCM element, ensure you indicate its associated path (TH1 or TH2).

 ## Usage

-Once you have correctly configured the elements that need to be monitored (see "Initialization"), the **DCM Active Input** table will closely monitor the active DCM input and the Amethyst active input.
+Once you have correctly configured the elements that need to be monitored (see "Initialization"), the **DCM I/O Configuration** table will closely monitor the active DCM input and the Amethyst active input.
 It will also calculate and display the currently active path, which could be TH1, TH2, or a Warning state.
+Additionally, a **Configuration Status** parameter will indicate whether the configuration is OK.
+There are two scenarios where a wrong configuration might occur: missing configuration or when the DCM paths do not align (e.g., having more than two DCMs in the same defined path).